 - We’ll be giving away $10 gift cards for Steam or any other major console.

-- We’ll give away one gift card, plus one more for every 10 games completed according to the rules above!
+- We are giving away one gift card to start, plus one more for every 10 games completed according to the rules above!
 The more games completed, the more we give away.

 If you need the discord link to join our community, here: https://discord.gg/zzZqRFXRnE!